 Only "current data" is assessed against the index indicators.
-For purposes of the Index, "current" is defined as published within the 12-months immediately preceding the end of the data collection period.
-For example, data collection for the 2018 Index ended on 9th March 2018, so "current" information was published between 10th March 2017 and 9th March 2018.
+For purposes of the Index, "current" is defined as an activity that was in implementation, had transactions or ended in the last 12 months.
+For example, data collection for the 2020 Index ended on 30th March 2020, so the 12 month period of assessment was between 31st March 2019 and 30th March 2020.